Press Freedom Day: South Asian media faces increasing curbs | DW | 03.05.2021

 Journalist Nasir Malick, a vocal critic of the military, believes that media workers are relatively free to criticize politicians, but objective reporting on the country's defense budget and other matters can jeopardize their lives, he said.

-Female journalists have also been targeted in the country, with threats of rape, abduction, murder and smear campaigns which have jeopardized their lives and forced some to give up their careers.
+Female journalists have also been targeted, with threats of rape, abduction, murder and smear campaigns which have jeopardized their lives and forced some to give up their careers.

 "It is difficult to say who is behind these smear campaigns but most of these come from the people who are allegedly supported by intelligence agencies," said Gharida Farooqi, a prominent television anchor.